AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

 Recall that each node also has to keep track of the string that's been generated so far.
 For example, if we're inserting the word `apple`, then we'll need to create nodes with the following `text` entries: `a`, `ap`, `app`, `appl`, and `apple`.
 In Python, doing this is simply a matter of slicing the string with `word[0:i+1]`, where `i` is the current index in the word that we're inserting.
 Thus, if we're inserting `apple` and `i=2`, then `prefix = word[0:3] = 'app'`.

-### The Code: Inserting a Word Into a Trie

-Here's the full* Python implementation of inserting nodes into a trie:
+Here's a nearly complet implementation of the insert method:

 ```python {data-file="trie.py" data-copyable=true}
 def insert(self, word):